ayshiff/my-open-source-journey/docs/contributions/xlayers#395.md

 }
 ```

-Inside the codegen generation page, we can know **subscribe** to the `codegen` from our store and generate the code for the selected `codegen.kind`.
+Inside the codegen generation page, we can **subscribe** to the `codegen` from our store and generate the code for the selected `codegen.kind`.

 ```ts title="apps/xlayers/src/app/editor/code/editor-container/editor-container.component.ts"
 ngOnInit() {